 MA, VetMB, CertCARD, CertSAM, MRCVS

-Grant has provided London vets with assistance in complicated liver, kidney and bladder, gastrointestinal and hormonal conditions for over 12 years.
-He frequently lecturers other vets in particular conditions such as diabetes and Cushing’s Disease.
-Grant is available in London for referred individuals with internal medicine problems and for cancer treatments.
+Grant has been at the London Vet Clinic for over 25 years, assisting in complicated liver, kidney and bladder, gastrointestinal and hormonal conditions.
+He frequently lecturers vets nationally and internationally in conditions such as diabetes and Cushing’s Disease.
+Grant sees second opinion internal medicine problems and oversees all cancer chemotherapy treatments.

 • British Small Animal Veterinary Association Past President